Tagussan/bitsnarl/README.md

-# Light and fast data scrambler for zero-redundant bit error detection
+# Light and fast data scrambler for error detection with zero redundancy

 This library performs reversible data scrambling such that a bit error in any location affects the whole bytes.
 Because even a tiny bit error turns the entire data into a completely different one, **error detection can be performed without excess bits**, thanks to the potential constraints of the data.